zjhabib/NFL-QB-Analysis/README.md

 # NFL-QB-Analysis

 ## Project Work to determine how were affected on a per year basis.
-Documenation of analysis is attached
+Documenation analysis is attached (April 2017 i399 Class)